 Mmm, brownies.
-Wait, keto brownies?
+Wait, keto and paleo friendly brownies?
 Yes!
 These are made with coconut oil and arrowroot starch — no grains allowed.
 For strict keto, substitute a little stevia for the maple sugar in this one.
 The brownies are still deliciously chocolatey.

 Photo: Dr. Axe

 Mushrooms make the perfect vehicle for all of the yummy ingredients in these delightful little keto snacks.
 The inflammation-reducing veggie is packed with cauliflower, goat cheese, turkey bacon and butter.
 It sounds decadent but, luckily, these are all a go on the keto diet!
 These make a great game day snack.
 Go mushrooms!